CoaXioN-Games/coplay/README.md

 ## Whats the difference if Steam's Lobby system is available?
 Lobbies allow user hosted games to be advertised and joined akin to the server browser.

+## Does custom content work?
+Yes, as normal.

+## My mod wont launch anymore!
+"Can't load library client"
+Reading the instructions is recomended.

+## I Can't move in my own local server!
+Reading the instructions is recomended.

 ## Whats your favorite color?
 Green, thanks for asking.